mattyv/axiom/README.md

 <img src="docs/axiom.png" alt="Axiom Knowledge Graph" width="180">

-**Automatically build knowledge about your C++20 libraries so LLMs stop hallucinating about them.**
+**Automatically build knowledge about your C++20 libraries so LLMs stop hallucinating about them so much.**

 ## The Problem

 LLMs hallucinate about library code because they have no grounding in your library's actual constraints.
-When an LLM says "you can use `std::string` with `void foo()`", there's no mechanism to validate this against the library's real requirements (which might require trivially destructible types).
+When an LLM says "you can use `std::string` with `void foo()`", there's no mechanism to validate this against the library's real requirements (which might require trivially destructible types for foo() args).

 ## The Solution